How to Check if Your International Moving Company is Legit

 It is an international certification which is what you want when selecting movers based in your home country because FIDI FAIM international movers are part of an extensive global network.

 You want the movers on both ends of your shipment, in your home country, and the movers accepting your shipment in Australia, to be FIDI FAIM certified.

 When you contact movers, ask them who the Destination Agent is that they work with in Australia?

-FIDI FAIM is the primary certification most international shipping companies have.
+FIDI FAIM is the primary certification most international moving companies have.

-Until recently, international relocation companies could not be a member of OMNI without meeting FAIM quality standards, but that has been relaxed recently though the majority of the members in OMNI have FAIM standards.
+Until recently, international moving companies couldn't be a member of OMNI without meeting FAIM quality standards, but that has been relaxed recently though the majority of the members in OMNI have FAIM standards.

 To be a member of OMNI, the international moving company must meet “strict quality standards in terms of facilities, training, administration and operational competence”.

 International Association of Movers (IAM)

 IAM is the largest association with over 2,000 members.